 You must receive your employee’s permission to do so.
 Please ask them to fill out the form 'Authorisation to share information about an employee's benefit or occupational disability' ('Machtiging voor informatie over uitkering of belemmering').

-Send us the original completed and signed form along with the following documents:
+Send us the original completed and signed form:

 Provided that your request is complete, we aim to send you the document within 6 weeks.
 You will receive this letter by post.